Pharmacology can be confusing, particularly when you first encounter the subject.

 Omeprazole belongs to the proton-pump inhibitor (PPI) class of medicines.
 PPIs are used to treat conditions caused by excessive gastric acid production.
 Every member of the PPI class has the same suffix, namely -prazole.
 Even if we never saw the drug pantoprazole, for example, we would then be able to infer the following details about the drug:

-Being able to recognize prefixes, roots and suffixes is, then, very important.
+Being able to recognize prefixes, roots, and suffixes is, then, very important.
 These grammatical features allow you to connect, dot-by-dot, the various features of a given drug class.
-We examined medicinal prefixes and suffixes in an earlier post.
-We recommend committing this table to memory.
-Though the table is not exhaustive, it helps you identify which drug classes you’re familiar with and which ones you’re unfamiliar with.

-This Segway’s neatly onto our next strategy – namely, the need to illustrate and structure your pharmacology study.
+This brings us neatly onto our next strategy – namely, the need to illustrate and structure your pharmacology study.

 To pass your pharmacology exam first time around, you need to spend your time wisely.
 To be efficient involves applying the right strategies to your study.